-7.3 The School DSL/ Deputy DSL
+7.4 The School DSL/ Deputy DSL

-The DSL or Dep DSL (or Assistant Headteacher) will be available on site when the school is open to advise staff or respond to urgent Child Protection matters.
+The DSL or Dep DSL (or Assistant Head Teacher) will be available on site when the school is open to advise staff or respond to urgent Child Protection matters.

 The DSL and Deputy DSL are designated to take the lead responsibility for Child protection.
 This includes:

-- providing advice and support and information to staff as appropriate - liaising with the LA and other agencies including the involvement in Early Help Assessments and plans - obtaining, maintaining and transferring CP records for individual pupils and liaising with previous and receiving schools - ensuring the preparation of appropriate reports for and attendance at Case Conferences, Core Groups and other multi agency meetings - arranging appropriate induction and continuing training for all staff - liaising with the headteacher and Designated Child Protection/ Safeguarding Governor - encouraging a culture in staff of listening to pupils and taking account of their wishes and feelings and supporting measures and plans put in place to support or protect them.
+- providing advice and support and information to staff as appropriate - liaising with the LA and other agencies including the involvement in Early Help Assessments and plans - obtaining, maintaining and transferring CP records for individual pupils and liaising with previous and receiving schools - ensuring the preparation of appropriate reports for and attendance at Case Conferences, Core Groups and other multi agency meetings

+- arranging appropriate induction and continuing training for all staff. - liaising with the headteacher and Designated Child Protection/ Safeguarding Governor - encouraging a culture in staff of listening to pupils and taking account of their wishes and feelings and supporting measures and plans put in place to support or protect them. - Ensuring that any educational or social assessments of children consider the wider contextual environmental factors present in the child's life.

 The DSL must keep individual members of staff appropriately aware of the actions taken in response to concerns that they have referred to the DSL.
-If the member of staff feels that the actions taken are inappropriate, ineffective or that the situation of concern is continuing they should raise concerns with the DSL or Senior Member of staff and press for reconsideration or discussion.
+If the member of staff feels that that the actions taken are inappropriate, ineffective or that the situation of concern is continuing they should raise concerns with the DSL or Senior Member of staff and press for reconsideration or discussion.
 If there is still a concern by the member of staff or they feel the situation is urgent they can refer to Children's Social Care or the LADO.

-For detailed Role of the Designated Safeguarding Lead see annex B KCSIE 2016
+For detailed Role of the Designated Safeguarding Lead see Annex B page 89 KCSIE 2018

-- 7.4 Management and leadership by the Headteacher and Governors ensures that the time, resources and training are adequate to ensure that the DSL responsibilities, as outlined in KCSiE, are carried out and that all strategic Child Protection and safeguarding arrangements are in place and effective. - 7.5 The Governing Body has the responsibility to monitor and ensure that all CP arrangements, procedures, policies and training are in place and effective.
+- 7.5 Management and leadership by the Headteacher and Governors ensures that the time, resources and training are adequate to ensure that the DSL responsibilities, as outlined in KCSiE, are carried out and that all strategic Child Protection and safeguarding arrangements are in place and effective. - 7.6 The Governing Body has the responsibility to monitor and ensure that all CP arrangements, procedures, policies and training are in place and effective.
 Safeguarding is an agenda item on every full governing body meeting, and any relevant reports on the working of the CP policy are reported to governors in this way.